genesis-community/jumpbox-genesis-kit/MANUAL.md

 # Available Addons

-  - `issue-cert` - Issue an X.509 certificate to a user, so that they can connect and authenticate to the VPN.
-Requires the `openvpn` feature to be active.

-  - `revoke-cert` - Revoke an issued X.509 VPN certificate.

-  - `renew-cert` - Renew the lifetime of an existing X.509 VPN certificate, without changing the key that the user has.

-  - `reissue-cert` - Reissue an X.509 VPN certificate, and
-    generate a new key in the process.
-This is useful if, for example, a key has been lost or compromised.
-The old certificate will be revoked.

   - `inventory` - Run the inventory errand against the deployment.

   - `ssh` - SSH into the jumpbox (interactively).

   - `who` - SSH into the jumpbox and determine who is logged in.

+If the `openvpn` feature is enabled, the following addons are also available:

+  - `certs` - List all the X.509 VPN certificates for the users registered on this jumpbox.

+  - `issue-cert <user>` - Issue an X.509 certificate to a user, so that they can connect and authenticate to the VPN.

+  - `revoke-cert <user>` - Revoke an issued X.509 VPN certificate.

+  - `renew-cert <user>` - Renew the lifetime of an existing X.509 VPN certificate, without changing the key that the user has.

+  - `renew-all-certs` - Renew the lifetime of an existing X.509 VPN certificate, without changing the key that the user has.

+  - `reissue-cert <user>` - Reissue an X.509 VPN certificate, and generate a new key in the process.
+This is useful if, for example, a key has been lost or compromised.
+The old certificate will be revoked.

 # Examples